Message Size Limits & Serialization

 Frequently Asked Questions

 What happens when a message exceeds the broker's size limit?
-The broker rejects the publish request with a size limit error (e.g., MessageTooLarge or HTTP 400).
+The broker rejects the publish request with a size limit error (e.g., MessageTooLarge in SQS or a channel-level exception in RabbitMQ).
 Producers must catch this exception and implement fallback strategies like external storage references, payload compression, or chunking.

 How do I choose between Protobuf, Avro, and JSON for async jobs?
 Choose JSON for rapid prototyping and cross-service readability.
 Choose Protobuf for high-throughput, low-latency systems with strict schema control.
 Choose Avro if you require dynamic schema evolution and tight integration with Hadoop/Kafka ecosystems.